telerik/winforms-docs/listview/getting-started.md

 {{endregion}}

 The __ColumnCreating__ event is fired when a column is being created.
 This is convenient event to hide unwanted columns.
 Additionally, we will use this event to set some more user friendly column headers.

-        #_[C#] Customize columns_
+#### Customize columns

 {{source=..\SamplesCS\ListView\ListViewGettingStarted.cs region=ColumnCreating}}
 {{source=..\SamplesVB\ListView\ListViewGettingStarted.vb region=ColumnCreating}}